Propellers for Ultralight Trikes

 Because of their wing simplicity, they can be folded and easily transported and stored.
 They have very short take off and landing characteristics and can fly in somewhat turbulent conditions.
 Their popularity continues to grow, because they are relatively low cost, easy to fly and portable.

-The Sabre and NorthWing Trikes have used the Ultra-Prop as standard equipment and many other types have found the advantages of the smooth and durable Ultra-Prop.
+Fly Hard Trikes, the Sabre, and NorthWing Trikes have used the Ultra-Prop as standard equipment and many other types have found the advantages of the smooth and durable Ultra-Prop.
 It is an ideal replacement for many of the wood props used by the original equipment manufacturers to reduce cost.
 Larger trike models have discovered the benefits of using the Brolga with ease of assembly, perfect pitch, excellent performance and smoothness.
 For a long time, the Australian Airborne Trikes used the Brolga exclusively.
 Now the Ultra-Prop II can be used on many of the new generation Trikes.

 Contact us for our recommendations for other applications.